Our neighbours across the way, Steve and Jane, left yesterday morning with their car

 This afternoon we went for a bit of a stroll down to the beach and along the promenade.
 It

 was good to get off the campsite for a bit.
 We have decided to make more of an effort to do things as from now, starting with lunch on the beach tomorrow and a bike hire on Tuesday.

 We've been here nearly five weeks now and we've decided to shorten our stay here and start making our way back to the UK mid February.
 There are two reasons for this.
 Firstly we aren't really far enough south to enjoy the best of Spanish winter sunshine.

 At best we get up to about 18˚C in the regular daily sunshine, however the nights are very cold, dropping to about 4˚C although we have had it lower.
 Down south in Malaga they're getting a couple of degrees extra during the day but more importantly

+sitting around.
 It's just not what we do.
 The last time we were here we only lasted five weeks before taking off and touring further south.
 But this time we're dragging the awning around with us and that's weight and space I could do without having in the

 back.
 So we'll stick it out for as long as we can and then head home.

 Everything is subject to change, but our thinking for the future is that we'll stay at home for the

-winters, taking a ten or fourteen day holiday in the Canaries in the January, just to give us something to look forward to and to warm the 'ol bones up a bit.
+winters, taking a ten or fourteen day holiday in the Canaries in late January, just to give us something to look forward to and to warm the 'ol bones up a bit.
 On alternating years we'll set out for Spain in the motorhome at the beginning of March, travelling

 light and touring around.
 We really did enjoy the bit we did a couple of years ago.
 So our first such trip will be next year.
 The following year we'll probably have a crack at delivering a new motorhome from Chicago to somewhere like San Francisco, which will

 give us the chance to revisit some places we went to ten years ago, as well as visit new ones.
 We'll return to Chicago using Amtrak the American railroad system.
 We can travel up the Pacific coast to Seattle and then across the northern states such as Oregon,

 Washington and Montana.
-Locations we never got to see ten years ago thanks to the Yanks not granting us enough time to do so.
+Locations we never got to see last time thanks to the Yanks not granting us enough time to do so.
 We could do it next year but with all the uncertainty surrounding the Brexit fiasco, which is badly effecting the currency exchange rates,

 we'll postpone such a trip in the hope that the Pound versus the Dollar situation improves.

 Our second extended trip this year is planned to be a circular tour in September

-and early October, taking in the former U-Boat pens at St Nazaire, France, in the Bay of Biscay, though I'll have to dress it up a bit to convince The Chef it's a good place to go, the Cognac area, then on to Provence,
+and early October, taking in the former U-Boat pens at St Nazaire, France, in the Bay of Biscay, though I'll have to dress it up a bit to convince The Chef it's a good place to visit, the Cognac area, then on to Provence,

-an area we love followed by a trip in to northern Italy, as I want to revisit Sienna, which I know The Chef would have liked to have seen more of.
+an area we love followed by a trip in to Northern Italy, as I want to revisit Siena, which I know The Chef would have liked to have seen more of.

 filling up.
 Hopefully we'll see you there in a couple of days.